 The birth of a new McDonald's product known as the Chicken McNugget meant the death of a lot of chickens.

-Thirty-five years ago, Rene Arend, the chef who perfected the McNugget was a guest on CBC's Front Page Challenge and he was asked about the impact it was having.
+In 1984, Rene Arend, the chef who perfected the McNugget was a guest on CBC's Front Page Challenge and he was asked about the impact it was having.